AllenInstitute/cell_labeling_app/README.md

 The default video timeframe is `argmax(trace magnitude) +- 300 timesteps` To change this timeframe, select a timeframe from the trace and then click the "Go to trace timesteps" button.

+The video takes about 30 seconds to load.